geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 Okay.
 Any update?
 Step to the bottom of the screen.
 We soldered red in the green last week.
 Got a few more greens being dealt.
 Yeah, we got all the AMD machines are off.
 One, two, three and four.
 Where?
 So, you can go wake.
 Anything quick for your factors?

 ##### **Geohot** [[00:00:41](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=41)]
 Yeah, I think there's a few things that are finally like being made correct.
-There should be no reason that you only have a...
+There should be no reason that you only have a..
 There should be no reason that whatever you're building doesn't work in a big graph as well as the small graphs.
 And the key thing to realize is that stores and loops.
 It doesn't even have to be stores.
 I can have an end range.
 But like the way that I was implicitly ending the ranges didn't really make sense.
 So by explicitly ending ranges and then fixing to find ACC to be defined reg, doing all the other things about removing the ones.
 I think then we have a really beautiful.
 A kernel thing that can express all the things that like, like, hey, like, can it stop?

 ##### **Chenyu** [[00:01:30](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=90)]
 Yeah, I guess to the related thing.
 So I did bunch of in co-optimization, reflectors.
 I think it's a bit.
-I think now is a lot readable and it's more flexible to...
+I think now is a lot readable and it's more flexible to..
 So I think at the end of the list, it should be able to support moving upcast to before reduce.
-For now, those games no longer...
+For now, those games no longer..
 It's not taking relative positions, but like taking from the absolute position.
-So it doesn't...
+So it doesn't..
 It's invariant even if you like, they're differently.
-And also it should be also...
+And also it should be also..
 Also, I know skip the ones.
-So let's...
+So let's..
 If later we want to introduce not doing simplifying ones in between up-up, let's also invariant and should just work.
 So we should be able to remove all the reference to the first underscore, reduce, and first underscore upcast.
 And basically you can reorder it however you like.
 Then you can move the upcast to before reduce and after the global no-cause.

 ##### **Geohot** [[00:02:49](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=169)]
 Great.
 Yeah, I think I also have to make changes in the GPU dim thing to allow global and local to be in any position.

 ##### **Geohot** [[00:02:57](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=177)]
-But I think when that's done, we have a much cleaner approach down the...
+But I think when that's done, we have a much cleaner approach down the..

 ##### **Chenyu** [[00:03:05](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=185)]
 Where is that being for putting on other land?
 First take.
 I guess I'm to place.
 Also another thing is we previously have the idea of the axis into unrow or anything reduced related is relative to your first reduce.
 But if we want to keep once then something needs to be changed there.